maxammann/blog/content/posts/2020-04-02-routing-docker-container-over-vpn/index.md

 The docker host gets the IP `172.18.0.1`.

-# Setting up a docker container
+# Setting up a Docker Container

 Next we will create docker contains within the created subnet.
 ```bash